 Considered by many the best ice cream, Santini was founded in 1949 in Cascais.
 Almost seventy years later, it has several ice cream shops, four of which in Lisbon.
 We recommend the fruity flavours, even if you’re a chocolate and hazelnut type of person.
 They’re usually intense and delicious.
 The only downside to this place?
 The line may be long, but it’s worth it, and it usually moves relatively fast.

-Rua do Carmo 9 (Chiado), Time Out Market Lisboa, Museu Nacional dos Coches (Belém), Av.
-D.João II, Lote 1.16.01 (Parque das Nações), open daily, 11am to midnight
+The Chiado shop is temporarily closed, will reopen soon on Rua do Carmo 88.
+But the following locations are open daily from 11am to midnight: Time Out Market Lisboa, Museu Nacional dos Coches (Belém), Av.
+D.João II, Lote 1.16.01 (Parque das Nações)

 Rua da Misericórdia 23 (Chiado), open daily, midday to midnight